MossieurPropre/PhotosAlbumExporter/README.md

 ## What it does

-The script simply browses the Photos.app database to retrieve albums, create folders according to the albums, and copy the original photos from the photo library.
+The script simply browses a read-only copy of the Photos.app database to retrieve albums, create folders according to the albums, and copy the original photos from the photo library.

 ## What it doesn't do

-The script doersn't keep trace of any metadata you should have set on photos, nor face recognition or things like that.
-It simply copîes photos.
+The script doesn't keep trace of any metadata you should have set on photos, nor face recognition or things like that.
+It simply copies photos.
 If a photo appears on multiple folders, then the photo is duplicated on each folder.

 ## How-to